-Natural gas models require a minimum gas supply pressure of 4.5" W.C.
-(1.12 kPa).
-Propane gas models require a minimum gas supply pressure of 11" W.C.
-(2.74 kPa).
+All models require a minimum gas supply pressure as shown in Table 3 on page 8.
 The minimum supply pressure is measured while gas is flowing (dynamic pressure).
-The supply pressure (dynamic) should never fall below the specified minimum supply pressure.
+The supply pressure (dynamic) should never fall below that indicated in Table 3 page 8.
 The supply pressure should be measured with all gas fired appliances connected to the common main firing at full capacity.
 If the supply pressure drops more than 1.5" W.C.
 (0.37 kPa) as gas begins to flow to the water heater then the supply gas system including the gas line and/or the gas regulator may be restricted or undersized.
 See Supply Gas Regulator section and Gas Piping section of this manual.

-The gas valve on all models has a maximum gas supply pressure limit of 14" W.C.
-(3.48 kPa) The maximum supply pressure is measured while gas is not flowing (static pressure).
+The gas control valve on all models has a maximum gas supply pressure limit of 14" W.C.
+(3.48 kPa).
+The maximum supply pressure is measured while gas is not flowing (static pressure).